One dead, one critically injured in crash on Joor Road Friday morning

 CENTRAL - A crash on Joor Road near Highway 64 left one person dead and another critically injured.

-The crash happened on Joor Road and officials said one person died on the scene.
+The crash happened on Joor Road and officials said one person, 50-year-old Charles Lepisto IV, died on the scene.

 Another was taken to a hospital in critical condition.